 Sri Lanka is the country on everyone’s lips at the moment.
 Why?
 Amazing surfing, wildlife you can’t see anywhere else and mouth-watering dishes are just some of the reasons…

 If you love a dose of adventure with your sun, sea and sand – Sri Lanka is the place to be.
-You can tick off so many bucket-list adventures, from snapping elephant selfies to seeing blue whales in the wild.
+You can tick off so many bucket-list adventures, like seeing blue whales in the wild.
 It’s even one of the world’s best under-the-radar surfing spots.
 Here’s why, if you haven’t booked your trip already, you should do right now…

 If the one thing you miss when you go on holiday is a good old cuppa – you’ll love Sri Lanka.
 Yep, Sri Lankans love tea just as much as us Brits, and it’s no wonder as they’re the fourth largest tea producers in the world.
 When it comes to tea-based experiences, you can visit a working plantation and do a spot of tea tasting, or have a sophisticated high tea.